 In December 2017, we entered into a collaboration and license agreement with Halozyme Therapeutics, Inc. that allows us to use drug-delivery technology in the development of subcutaneous formulations for our portfolio of products for up to four targets.
-Due to the early stage of the assets we are licensing, we recorded expense for the upfront payment of \$40.0 during the fourth quarter 2017.
-In addition, as of December 31, 2018, we could be required to pay an additional \$160.0 for each target developed, subject to achievement of specified development, regulatory and sales-based milestones, as well as royalties on commercial sales.
+Under the terms of the agreement, we made an upfront payment of \$40.0 during the fourth quarter 2017.
+In addition, as of December 31, 2019, we could be required to pay an additional \$160.0 for each target developed, subject to achievement of specified development, regulatory and sales-based milestones, as well as royalties on commercial sales.